 - Surgery — if needed for reducing deep pockets that remain underneath the gum after extensive cleaning sessions

 - Low-dose oral or topical antibiotics

-- Maintenance is done by getting regular check-up and clean done by dentist in every 3-6 months.
+- Maintenance is done by getting a regular check-up and clean done by a dentist every 3-6 months.